Nail Fungus cure and home remedy,

 alternative and natural treatment for this stubborn infection

 Is there a natural home remedy for toe nail fungus that works?
 There is but it is a slow and tedious process to get rid of the infection.
-I have personal experience with this natural toe nail fungus treatment.
+I have experience with this natural toe nail fungus treatment.
 Modern medicine may not be aware that there is a natural treatment or cure for toe nail fungus infection.
 It mostly involves soaking the toes in magnesium sulfate for prolonged periods, and following several very important recommendation.
 And, amazingly, the total cost for this home remedy is less than 100 dollars.
 However, in order to effectively treat a toe nail fungus infection, it may take several months or up to a year of daily soakings.
+Most people will notice great improvement, and the lucky few may be cured.

 must follow almost all of these suggestions to clear your